SayHomeSell.com Logo

 These are the same loans with 15-year terms instead of 30 years.

-Some hybrids come with longer adjustment periods.
+Some combos come with longer adjustment periods.

 The most common: